eliep/i3-layouts/README.md

 relative to the main stack

 #### hstack
+One main windows with an horizontal stack of windows.

 * **main stack ratio** (float between `0` and `1`, default `0.5`): ratio of screen height used by the main stack